The Block recap: Ready, willing and table (11.10.2016)

 As the contestants got back to their renovation work, Julia and Sasha were looking forward to a much-anticipated spa day.
 After some minor drama with a splashback in their butler’s pantry, the couple apparently remembered that people shouldn’t be throwing liquids around in their pantries in the first place, and no-one aside from Batman and Richie Rich actually have butlers, so off to the spa they went.

 Unfortunately, their bit of self-indulgence came at the expense of some common area work the couple were supposed to do.
-They were told by an assistant to show-runner Dave Franklin that bad weather was moving in, so their roof work would have to be put off for another day.
-By the time they’d hit the spa, however, Melbourne’s famously fickle weather had cleared and the only storm brewing was with Forewoman Kim, who again had to pick up the girls’ slack.
+They were told by show-runner Dave Franklin's assisstant that bad weather was moving in, so their roof work would have to be put off for another day.
+However, by the time they’d hit the spa Melbourne’s famously fickle weather had cleared and the only storm brewing was with Forewoman Kim, who again had to pick up the girls’ slack.

 After a call at the spa to inform them of their transgression, Julia and Sasha decided Kim had somehow orchestrated the entire thing to make them look bad.
 That’s a bit of a stretch, girls.
 She definitely hates you, but she doesn’t control the weather.